pustotnik/zenmake/docs/envvars.rst

 Environment variables
 =====================

-ZenMake has some environment variables that can be used.
-Examples are for POSIX platforms (Linux/MacOS) with ``gcc`` and ``clang`` installed.
+ZenMake supports some environment variables that can be used.
+Most of examples are for POSIX platforms (Linux/MacOS) with ``gcc`` and ``clang`` installed.
 Some of these variables just provided by Waf.

+AR
+    Set archive-maintaining program.

 CC
     Set C compiler.
 It can be name of installed a system compiler or any path